filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus wallet market command [command options] [arguments...]

 COMMANDS:
    withdraw                       Withdraw funds from the Storage Market Actor add                            Add funds to the Storage Market Actor help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```

 #### lotus wallet market withdraw

 ```
 NAME:
    lotus wallet market withdraw - Withdraw funds from the Storage Market Actor